Children’s Dentistry in South Lincoln

 Dr. Sydney Joyce is excellent at treating children.
 Her gentle approach to dentistry and calm, friendly demeanor makes her the perfect fit for a children’s dentist.
 Most kids who come to Southpointe look forward to working with Dr. Joyce as she helps them feel comfortable and welcomed.

 During a children’s dental appointment, dentists clean your child’s teeth and look for warning signs for further treatment.
 At Southpointe, we believe that good oral health starts at home.
-We carefully educate our patients on the newest and best techniques for caring for their child’s oral health.
+We carefully educate our patients on the latest techniques in caring for their child’s oral health.

 Any necessary shots are easy with us, and we make it a point to help your children feel comfortable and safe.
 We also offer TVs, headphones, and other treatment options so kids can choose what will make them feel most comfortable.